VoltLang/Website/doc/tvpl/c5-statements.md

 ---
 # Chapter 5 - Statements

 Statements manage the flow of code execution.
-Let's go over them quickly now.

 ## BlockStatement

 We've seen the block statement several times already.
-It's attached to functions we write, along with foreach and if statements.
+It's attached to functions we write, `foreach`, `if`, and many others.
 They group other statements together, and introduce a new scope.
 Inside a function, we can just add a block statement on its own, if we want the ability to use the same variable name for different variables.
 If you find yourself doing this, it's probably a sign to split your function into more functions, but it's there if you need it.

 	import watt.io;